 To that end, ride-hailing allows a service provider to become an aggregator on top of which you can put layers.
 Go-Jek is a good example.
 In Bangladesh, a few ride-hailing companies will likely try to build layers, the examples of which we have already seen.”

-I explained this nature of ride-hailing business further in Pathao Launches Pathao Food, Why Pathao Food, Pathao’s Leverage, and The Business Of Food Delivery:
+I explained the nature of the ride-hailing business further in Pathao Launches Pathao Food, Why Pathao Food, Pathao’s Leverage, and The Business Of Food Delivery:

-“Pathao offers rides — both bike, and car.
+“Pathao offers rides — both bike and car.
 It has a logistics operation with hubs in different areas in Dhaka, Chittagong, Sylhet, and Rajshahi where it mostly serves ecommerce companies.
-It offers a parcel service, mainly an on-demand delivery service which you can avail for sending documents, accessories, packages and even gifts.
+It offers a parcel service, mainly an on-demand delivery service which you can avail of for sending documents, accessories, packages, and even gifts.
 And now it has launched Pathao Food which is, to some extent, an extension of its existing logistics and parcel service.

 If you pay close attention you will see that all of these services are similar if not the same in nature: logistics service – taking people from one place to another and taking products and food from one place to another.
 There are intricacies.
 The dynamics of each service are different but theoretically, they are not much different.